 The limit described in this Policy establishes a System limit for Voltage Imbalance before it is of sufficient level to cause problems with polyphase induction machines.
-Considerable effort should be spent, and a Study conducted, if appropriate, in the planning and design phase of service to an individual User with imbalanced loads to reduce the amount of phase Voltage Imbalance.
+Considerable effort should be spent, and a Study conducted, if appropriate, in the planning and design phase of service to an individual User with imbalanced loads.